luyadev/luya/docs/guide/en/luya-collaboration.md

 If you like to contribute to the LUYA project you can easyl follow thes few steps:

-1. fork the [zephir/luya](https://github.com/zephir/luya) project to your account..
+1. Fork the [zephir/luya](https://github.com/zephir/luya) project to your account.
 2. Define your working environment
 3. Rebase the master
 4. Create a new branch